rehankhan21/next-blog/posts/next-messenger-app.md

 title: Next Messenger App
 date: "2023-6-24"
 image: next-messenger.png
-excerpt: I created this application using Nextjs 13, React, Node, tailwind and many other tools and frameworks.
+excerpt: I created this application using Nextjs 13, React, Node, Tailwind and many other tools and frameworks.
 isFeatured: true
 ---

 # [Click Here For The Hosted App](https://next-messenger-two.vercel.app/)

+Demo Account:

+- Email: test@mail.com
+- Password: 1234

 This app was created using tools and frameworks such as: